IgorSteps/ports_microservice/README.md

 ### Port Getter REST service

-A REST service which exposes `/ports` endpoint to get ports.
+A REST service which exposes `/ports` and `/ports/{id}` endpoints to get ports and a single port by ID.

-Example, run the following from project root:
+Example, run the following from terminal:

 ```zsh
 curl localhost:3000/ports
 ```
 which should output:

 ```json